fortunechangers-alt/Golfclub-builders/COMPLETE_AUDIO_GUIDE.md

 1. Listen to full audio file
 2. Note exact order words are spoken
-3. Check if title is spoken (how: colon? comma? period?)
+3. Check if title is spoken (how: colon? comma? period? ellipsis?)
 4. Note words spoken differently than written
+5. **Listen for stutters/doubled words** - AI voice may repeat words
+6. **Note ALL comma placements** - they matter for word alignment

 ### PHASE 2: Extract JSON Transcript